Scenario

 Work Around

 Create a special disassembly template BOM to be used to create a manual Job for disassembly of a purchased kitset into multiple individual Items outputs.
+You will create a place holder parent Item ID, that will be receipted at zero cost and then you will inventory adjust the quantity to zero after you finish the Job.
+The parent Item ID is a dummy placeholder for the manual process of disassembly.

 Create a Template Item and BOM for Manual Disassembly Jobs